Road Bike vs Mountain Bike: Differences and Similarities

 Mountain Bike PROs over a Road Bike

-Mountain bikes are more versatile than road bikes in that you can ride them on both on- and off-road.
+Mountain bikes are more versatile than road bikes in that you can ride them both on- and off-road.
 While they are slower and heavier, they are also more fun and designed for adventure and exploring.
 They are also stronger, making them better for carrying heavy cargo or bicycle touring.

 A hybrid bicycle is a combination of a road bike and a mountain bike.
 They have thinner tires than MTBs but thicker than road bikes, with straight handlebars and 29″ or 27.5″ wheels.
 The frames are similar to road bikes although stronger and heavier, with a rigid fork or occasionally just a basic suspension fork with short travel.